Four Stars -- Compelling, Page Turner

 "I haven't seen you in six years, Mrs. Landis," he told her.
 "And even back then, I can't say I really knew you.
 How would I know what you're capable of?"

-MURDR AT THE MIKADO is followed by DRESSED FOR DEATH and MURDER ON THE MOOR from Bethany House.
+MURDR AT THE MIKADO is followed by DRESSED FOR DEATH from Bethany House.
 Drop me a line to let me know what you think of Drew's adventures.
 Happy sleuthing!

 GO TO BOOK ONE: RULES OF MURDER